pravatbhusal/html5-world-io/README.md

 # Dependencies
 `cd` into the bin folder and execute `pip install -R requirements.txt`

+# Configuration
+In the `etc` folder, the `serve.json` file contains the configurations to the SocketIO server.
+Modify it to your liking.

 # Running The Server
 Inside the bin folder, there's a file named `serve.py`.
 Use `python serve.py` to run it and successfully start the SocketIO server.